 You can make the biggest strides in this area, increasing your income is the best way to expedite the results.

 This area also requires the hardest work to get ahead.
 Work on delivering consistently, while expanding your skill set.
-Avoid short term pushes with long spells of mediocracy.
+Avoid short-term pushes with long spells of mediocrity.

 Depending on your situation, free time or internal drive to speed this process up, you may want to start side hustling.
 There are 1000’s of posts about potential side hustles.
 This is the one area we need to expand on, as soon as this blog is established we will turn our attention here.

 This is a simple concept, every time you get a raise save at least half.
 When you payoff your debt, start investing the same amount.
 If you get a bonus, tax return or amazing financial gift – use at least half to improve your financial situation.

 Consider time an opportunity, the longer you have to invest and let your money grow the better off you will be.
 Don’t waste time – take action today.

 The beginning is rough and deceiving.
 You will not feel like celebrating weekly or monthly wins, because they seem insignificant.
 Don’t get discouraged, it WILL work and even though you are expecting it – the results will surprise you.

 The changes in our life have been amazing, but for the first 2 years we only focused on earning more.
 We didn’t push ourselves to save/invest or cut spending until about 3 years ago.
 It is exciting to watch us hit milestones that I didn’t think were possible.

 The actual “change” can be done in a short period of time.
 Put in 5-10 hours in a week you can put most of this plan on auto-pilot.

 There is rarely a “Big Bang” event that will fix all of your problems.
 Huge promotions don’t fall in your lap, most people don’t hit home runs buying individual stocks.
 Small changes done consistently over time that can turn your life around.
 The sooner you accept it, the sooner you can start.